MileHacker Logo

 Motorcycle/Scooter Rentals

 Less common for tourists.
 Similar driving license requirements apply.
-Renting for tourists may be difficult or unsafe without local traffic knowledge.
+Renting for tourists may be difficult or unsafe without traffic in the town knowledge.

 Not typically recommended.